avall/AWS-SAA-C03/assets/md/008-RDS-Aurora-Elasticcache.md

 ## Aurora Restore options
 - Restoring an Aurora backup or a snapshot creates a new database.
-- Restoring MySQL Aurora cluster from S3
+- Restoring MySQL Aurora cluster from S3.
+Steps:
   - Create a backup of your on-premises database using Percona XtraBackup
   - Store the backup file on Amazon S3
   - Restore the backup file onto a new Aurora cluster running MySQL